 Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of the site through the Site Slection Methodology R A GE ELAA1 2a LAA 338 (Apley head) Land off A57 Apleyhead Worksop 188.
 5 118 (Apleyhead) E(g), B2, B8 Part existing empt site, part agricultural land EDNA: This is a strategic employment site, which presents an opportunity to expand neighbourin g industrial uses within an accessible location.
 As such, it is recommend ed that some of the site could be identified for employment uses.
 N/A The site is greenfield and brownfield The site is identified as Grade 3 agricultur al land The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
-The site is detached from the settlement boundary of Worksop but attached to another large employment site (Wilkos) Worksop and the wider strategic network (the A1 roundabout access is adjacent to the site).
+The site is detached from the settlement boundary of Worksop but attached to another large employment site (Wilkos) network (the A1 roundabout access is adjacent to the site).
 Direct access would mean that vehicles would not need to pass residential areas or town centres.
-For a Services, facilities and homes are potentially accessible by cycle, foot and bus - new foot/cycle paths would be required to connect into the wider network and an extension to the existing bus service operates would be sought through the planning process.
+For a would be required to connect into the wider network and an extension to the existing bus service operates would be sought through the planning process.
 The site has the potential to be accessible by a range of employees.
 Clumber Park Registered Park and Garden lies to the south of the A57.
 The eastern and western parts of the site fall within archeaological zones of interest.
 The whole site was formerly part of Osberton Hall's wider park, visible on the c1796 map, with the potential for archaeological landscape features possible Top Wood / Great Whin Covert LWS covers the southern part of the site.
 The site has some amenity value being open, farmed grade 3 land and a Local Wildlife Site Progression to Stage 4.
 See Appendix B